Counselor Preparation Comprehensive Examination

 The Integration part is offered through Blackboard at no cost, and must be taken within 2 weeks of the CPCE portion.
 This is a closed-book, closed-note exam.

-- Online students must email firstname.lastname@example.org to request to be registered for the integration portion of the exam.
+- Students must email firstname.lastname@example.org to be registered for the integration portion of the exam.

 - If a student does not complete his or her Integration exam by the deadline, then that student will receive a grade of "NP" (No Pass), and it will be counted as one of his or her three attempts.
 If a student foresees that he or she cannot complete the exam by the due date, the student must request to be dropped from COUN 671 before the exam due date in order to avoid the aforementioned penalty.
 A student’s Integration exam due date is 2 weeks from his or her scheduled CPCE testing date.